farukcakal/cinema-cashier-app/README.md

 # cinema-cashier-app
-Cinema cashier app with c#
+Cinema cashier app with c#.
 Developed for my homework.